canaria-computer/qwik-onedrive/src/routes/(document)/legal/ToS/index.md

 ## 11. Agreement

-By using GDPF, you agree to these ToS.
-If you don't agree, please don't use GDPF.
+By using Web Digital Photo Frame, you agree to these ToS.
+If you don't agree, please don't use Web Digital Photo Frame.

 ## 12. Changes to ToS

 We may update these ToS from time to time.
-Your continued use of GDPF after changes are made will be deemed acceptance of those changes.
+Your continued use of Web Digital Photo Frame after changes are made will be deemed acceptance of those changes.

-That's it! 🎉 We hope you enjoy using GDPF.
+That's it! 🎉 We hope you enjoy using Web Digital Photo Frame.
 If you have any questions or concerns, please don't hesitate to reach out. 🤗